John Vesey: Career

 Vesey is credited by the historian James Norris Brewer with rebuilding the aisles of Holy Trinity Church, Sutton Coldfield, reviving the markets and building a marketplace, paving the town, building two stone bridges, founding and endowing a free grammar school (Bishop Vesey's Grammar School), and building 51 stone houses, at least four of which survive.

-Vesey survived the fall of Wolsey in 1529 and prospered reasonably under Thomas Cromwell until 1551, when his opposition to the Reformation caught up with him and he was deprived by King Edward VI of his bishopric and its temporalities in exchange for a pension of £485 a year.
+Vesey survived the fall of Wolsey in 1529 and prospered reasonably until 1551 at age 89, when his opposition to the Reformation caught up with him and he was deprived by King Edward VI of his bishopric and its temporalities in exchange for a pension of £485 a year.
 He was restored to the See of Exeter when the Roman Catholic Queen Mary came to the throne in 1553.
 His coat of arms as bishop was his paternal arms differenced by the addition of a chief, namely: Argent, on a cross sable a buck's head cabossed between four doves of the first on a chief azure a cross flory between two roses or.

 Sutton Coldfield was granted the Royal Tudor Rose by King Henry VIII in thanks for being aided by a young woman who shot dead, with an arrow, a wild boar which was charging at the King in 1528.
 He asked for the person responsible to come forward and a young woman from Sutton Coldfield came out of the trees.
 Vesey, a close friend of the King, was present at the incident.
 They also returned dispossessed land to the young woman's family.